 Traditional lawn games are a great family activity and can also be great fun at a summer party for friends.

-This is a favourite and can be pretty brutal when played properly.
+This is a favourite garden game for children and adults, and can be pretty brutal when played properly.

 There’s nothing quite like watching your pal get a ball close to the hoop only for you to come along and smash it 10 yards away.

 The rules of croquet are simple; using a long wooden mallet, you score by hitting your balls through the 6 hoops placed around the lawn.
 The winner is the person or team first to 14 points (all 6 hoops and a bonus hoop at the end).

 It’s a great game and played at a pace which allows you to claim you are playing a sport and drink a nice Pimm’s at the same time.

 Bowls is a staple of the English summer and looks a very elegant game to play.

 It’s tricky though, especially on an uneven lawn (although we can always level it out for your with our lawn laying service) as judging the direction and pace of the ball is never easy.
 A more modern alternative that has crept into the UK from France is Boule, which is equally as good fun and involves tossing the balls rather than rolling them.

 Pretty simple but still tricky as it involves tossing a rope ring so that it lands around a narrow peg.
 Quoits comes in a few forms these days such as plastic rings, rope rings of horseshoes.
 The aim is always the same though, get the most on the peg and the winner can claim an extra beer.